Microsoft Graph connector agent

 Screenshot of wget 200.

-If it is not 200, verify that the domain is allowed in your proxy/firewall and requests are going through the proxy.
+If it isn't 200, verify that the domain is allowed in your proxy/firewall and requests are going through the proxy.

-• GcaHostService logs can be found in below location (you might need to manually navigate to this path - copy paste in file explorer may not work):
+• GcaHostService logs can be found in the given location (you might need to manually navigate to this path - copy paste in file explorer may not work):

 1. For Windows Server 2016 OS: C:\Users\GcaHostService\AppData\Local\Microsoft\GraphConnectorAgent\HostService\logs